INFO 5001 - Computing for Information Science

 If you run out of slip days or fail to submit your assignment prior to the slip day deadline without prior permission then your assignment will not be accepted.

-• There is no late work accepted for application exercises, since these are designed to help you prepare for labs and homework.
+• There is no late work accepted for application exercises, since these are designed to help you prepare for homework, quizzes, and the project.

 Waiver for extenuating circumstances